White Chocolate Orange Tassies Recipe

 - Using your fingers or a kitchen tool, form a cup with the dough ball by pressing the dough down and up the sides.
-Try to get as large a cup as you can.
+Try and get as large a cup as you can.

 - Put 4 white chocolate chips in the bottom of each cup.
 Set aside the tray while you prepare the filling.

 - In a medium bowl whisk together the eggs, sweetened condensed milk, orange extract and the remaining orange zest until mixed.
 Spoon some of this mixture into each cookie cup, fill about 3/4 of the cup.

 - Bake for about 15 minutes or until edges are golden brown and centers are puffed up.